 A – Your name should be the most prominent item on your CV

 C – Provide contact details to make it easier to get in touch.
 A mobile phone number and a professional email (which you check regularly) are key.
+You no longer need to provide a complete mailing address (that was for when they mailed you the contract).

 D – A career statement or personal summary is crucial.
 Think of it as an executive summary where you get to control the narrative of your career.

 It should demonstrate why you are a good candidate for the job by drawing on key items in your CV.
 You should also show how you can add value to the employer.
-If using a career goal summary format try to set your career horizon 2 to 5 years into the future.
+If using a career goal summary format, try to set your career horizon 2 to 5 years into the future.

 E – Employers are most interested in your work history.
 This should be written in reverse chronological order.
 Don’t waste space listing too many details of the position (i.e. specific dates of rotations and job responsibilities) instead use this as an opportunity to highlight your achievements with additional narrative.